 Now disconnect the brake cable, emergency chains, and emergency brake controller.
-That done, run the jack so it lifts the trailer high enough, so that the tension on the sway bars is low enough to uncouple them.
+Once that is done, run the jack so it lifts the trailer high enough that the tension on the sway bars are low enough to uncouple them.
 A little tension is fine, but ideally, it should be minimal.
-Too much tension and they could send the chains whipping around when you ratchet them off.
+If there is too much tension, they could send the chains whipping around when you ratchet them off.

 Once the the sway bars are free, lower the trailer such that you are sure it is putting some weight on the tow vehicle.
 Only then should you lift up the ball receiver lock to release the hitch ball.

 With the ball unlocked, use the jack to lift the trailer up and off of the hitch ball.
 Sometimes this is tricky because there is tension between the tow vehicle and the trailer that will cause it to lift up rather than come free.
 If this happens, don’t lift it too high, you don’t want everything jolting around when it finally comes out.
 This can destabilize the trailer and possibly cause it to slip off the jack footings.
 I like to get one of my feet up on the hitch and gently push down, trying to free the ball.
 You can also have someone get into the tow vehicle and carefully take it out of park to try and relieve the tension.